Learn about managing all aspects of user accounts including managing two-factor authentication.

 - You can rearrange the order of the data by dragging the columns to the desired position.

 You can view user account information for each user and modify the user role.

-Note: You must have Administrator privileges to change the user role for other accounts.
+Note: You must have Zone Administrator privileges to change the user role for other user accounts within the zone.

 Exporting User Account Details

-You can export a CSV list of account details for a user or multiple users in your organization.
+You can export a CSV list of account details for a user or multiple users in your zone.

 - User ID

 A CSV file is downloaded with the information you have selected.

 You can remove a user from your zone.